 Faux fur with a long pile.
 Make sure the hair is long and fluffy.

 I start with a piece of faux fur.
 You can usually find a great deal on faux fur at Jo-Ann Fabric.
 It often goes on sale, and if you are lucky, you can even find it as a remnant and get another 50% off.

 Then you find something about twice as big around as you want your pom pom that is round.
 I use a salad bowl for mine.

 On the back side of the fur, trace around the bowl.
 Then, using only the tips of the scissors, cut out your circle.
 Do not cut in large strokes, and do your best to cut only the fabric that holds the fur, not the fur itself.

 With a needle and thread, sew around the outside edge of the circle, leaving yourself about ¼ inch from the edge.

-As you sew it closed, criss cross the stitches so the opening is sealed well.
-Then leave the thread on the pom pom for when you want to attach it to your hat, scarf, or whatever other project you are making.
+As you sew it closed, crisscross the stitches so the opening is sealed well.
+Then leave the thread on the pom pom for when you want to attach it to your hat, scarf, or whatever other projects you are making.